-Ayutthaya is about 50km north of Bangkok and is not something to be missed.
+Ayutthaya is about 50km north of Bangkok (85 km) and is not something to be missed.

 Ayutthaya was founded in 1350 and is the second capital of Siam (the former name for Thailand).

-Apparently, by 1700, Ayutthaya had become the largest city in the world.
-However in 1767 the Burmese invaded Ayutthaya and burnt nearly the whole city to the ground, and the city left in ruins.
+By 1700, Ayutthaya had become the largest city in the world, however, in 1767 the Burmese invaded Ayutthaya and burnt nearly the whole city to the ground, leaving it in ruins.

-In short, the people of Ayutthaya were forced to abandon the city.
-To this day it remains as a large archaeological site full of rich history, memories and relics from the past.
+In short, the people of Ayutthaya were forced to abandon the city and to this day it remains as a large archaeological site full of rich history, memories and relics from the past.
 Here are some places your Ayutthaya tour might include.

 1- Wat Phanang Choeng